frogster-shmd/frogster-shmd.github.io/_posts/2025-04-06-Prusa-MK4s-Build-Kit.markdown

 ![MK4s build image 1](/assets/img/mk4s_build_1.jpg)

 This was after the first day of assembly, and there was only one worry that I had from the start.
-When I was younger I was known to over tighten bolts at times stripping threads, and tightening metal components housed in plastic gave me flash backs to hearing the crack of bolt from my youth.
+When I was younger I was known to over tighten bolts at times stripping threads.
+Tightening metal components housed in plastic gave me flash backs to hearing the crack of bolt from my youth.
 So I was weary just how tight I could go with these components.
 I settled on tightening enough, and then checking the tightness of the components after use.
 In reality this should probably be performed as routine maitenance.

 ![MK4s build image 2](/assets/img/mk4s_build_2.jpg)